Who Does CPRA Apply to? Understanding the Scope of California's Privacy Law

 Consumers have the right to know about a business's use of automated decision-making processes that may affect their rights or interests.
 This includes the right to request meaningful information about the logic involved in these processes and the potential consequences of the decisions made.

 The Right to Limit the Usage and Disclosure of Sensitive Personal Information

-The CPRA introduces a new category of personal information called "sensitive personal information," which includes data such as Social Security numbers, financial account information, precise geolocation data, racial or ethnic origin, religious beliefs, and biometric data.
+The California Privacy Rights Act introduces a new category of personal information called "sensitive personal information," which includes data such as Social Security numbers, financial account information, precise geolocation data, racial or ethnic origin, religious beliefs, and biometric data.

 Now that we understand the consumer rights provided by CPRA, we should also think about when not complying can have serious repercussions for businesses - both financially and otherwise.

 Failing to adhere to CPRA can result in fines, legal actions, and consumer trust issues, which could potentially harm a company's success and brand image over time.
-Businesses that prioritize compliance with the CPRA can distinguish themselves from competitors while building stronger customer relationships by prioritizing compliance.
+Businesses that prioritize CPRA compliance can distinguish themselves from competitors while building stronger customer relationships by prioritizing compliance.

 Understanding the potential penalties and fines associated with non-compliance is crucial for businesses to avoid costly mistakes and to take proactive measures to ensure they are adhering to the CPRA's requirements.

-Businesses that violate the CPRA may face civil penalties of up to $2,500 per violation or up to $7,500 for each intentional violation.
+Businesses that violate the CPRA may face civil penalties of up to $2,500 per violation or up to $7,500 for each intentional violation from the California Privacy Protection Agency.
 These fines can quickly increase, especially for companies with numerous violations or large-scale data breaches.

 Private Right of Action

 The CPRA expands consumers’ private right of action, allowing them to seek legal remedies for unauthorized access, theft, or disclosure of their non-encrypted or non-redacted personal information due to a business's failure to maintain reasonable security measures.